-X. The violations have long been mitigated; the names of the violators should be disclosed.
+IX.
+The violations been mitigated in 9 of the 10 dockets; the names of the violators should be disclosed.

 Once CIP standard violations have been mitigated, there can be no legitimate rationale for withholding names of the violators.
 If compliance with CIP standards truly protects electric grid systems, then the identities of utilities that have mitigated violations is evidence of security, not vulnerability.